 Abstract

 Predicting the eco-evolutionary dynamics of ecological networks requires understanding the mechanisms by which genetic variation scales to affect species interactions across multiple trophic levels.
 In this study, we used a common garden experiment to test predictions from network theory about the role of genetic variation in a dominant host plant in determining the composition and complexity of an insect food web.
 We observed extensive variability among host plant genotypes both in the abundance of galling by midges and the size of galls produced.
 Subsequently, variation in gall density and size predicted the composition of the gall-parasitoid food web for a given host plant clone.
 Overall, this predicts that plant genetic variation is a key determinant of food web complexity.
 Taken together, our results posit that there is a genetic basis to the organization of food webs.
-Furthermore, our results and that incorporating genetic variation will reveal how evolutionary processes can shape both the structure and dynamics of ecological networks.indicate that genetic variation can play a key role in structuring ecological networks.
-Furthermore, our results highlight the potential for microevolutionary processes to shape both the structure and dynamics of ecological networks.
+Furthermore, our results and that incorporating genetic variation will reveal how evolutionary processes can shape both the structure and dynamics of ecological networks.

 Introduction